ken-mills/flashcards/readme.md

 The user should study box 1 every day, study box 2 every 2 days, study box 3 every 5 days.
 This script is based on the [Leitner System](https://en.wikipedia.org/wiki/Leitner_system).

+##Features
+* Supports multiple groups of boxes for different types of lessons (numbers, frequency)
+* Supports review mode to simply list the first 20 words in the box.

 ## Running script
 `py flashcards.py T` - Run in Test mode to delete all boxes.

 `py flashcards.py P` - Regular run mode

 `py flashcards.py R` - Review mode displays the next 20 words from box 1

 When running in T mode or running for the first time, the user is asked if they want to flip the translations in order to study the reverse.

+When finished studying, hit Ctrl+C to interrupt script.